 The Ibadi school of Islam, practiced by the majority of Omanis, emphasises moderation, tolerance, and peaceful coexistence, creating a religious environment that welcomes diversity and promotes understanding between different communities and faiths.

 Daily prayer schedules influence business hours, social activities, and public life, with five daily prayers creating a rhythm that visitors should understand and respect.
-Prayer times are announced publicly and affect the timing of meetings and activities.

-Traditional Arts and Crafts
+h2 class="section-title"> Traditional Arts and Crafts

 Omani traditional arts and crafts represent centuries of cultural development and artistic expression, with skilled artisans continuing to practice ancient techniques while adapting to contemporary markets and applications.